- Practice Areas

 Please review the material below for filing tips and answers to frequently asked questions.

 To ensure time for invoicing, printing, and assembly, IRAC must receive any same-day filing by 4:00 pm ET.
 Any filing received after that time will be accepted on a discretionary basis and may be subject to an enhanced delivery fee.
+Large filings must be received well in advance of the deadline to ensure adequate time for printing and assembly.

 All filings leave IRAC’s office no later than 4:15 pm ET to ensure submission before the BIA clerk’s window closes at 4:30 pm ET.
 Emergency filings that must be submitted immediately will be subject to an additional $25 delivery fee.